Fisher-Schultz Lecture: Generic Machine Learning Inference on Heterogenous Treatment Effects in Randomized Experiments, with an Application to Immunization in India: Main Identification Results and Estimation Strategies

-This simple strategy is completely fine for identification purposes, but can severely underperform in estimation and inference due to lack of precision.
+The simple linear projection $\BLP_{} [YH \mid S(Z)]$ is completely fine for identification purposes, but can severely underperform in estimation and inference due to lack of precision.
 We can repair the deficiencies by considering, instead, the linear projection: